redis/docs/content/commands/client-list/index.md

 * `user`: the authenticated username of the client
 * `redir`: client id of current client tracking redirection
 * `resp`: client RESP protocol version.
 Added in Redis 7.0
+* `rbp`: peak size of the client's read buffer since the client connected.
+Added in Redis 7.0
+* `rbs`: current size of the client's read buffer in bytes.
+Added in Redis 7.0

 The client flags can be a combination of: